 When the internet was invented there was a lot of trust between the original pioneers that worked at universities.
 One of the first applications to be developed was email.
-Email was designed in a way to be easy to use – security wasn’t such a big deal back then.
-Of course with the proliferation of the internet, spammers soon started making use of the lack of security.
+Email was designed in a way to be easy to use – and email security wasn’t a big deal back then.
+With the proliferation of the internet, spammers soon started making use of this lack of security.

 Technically it’s possibly for anyone in the entire world, not even just hacker, to specify any email address as a FROM: address.